akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/index.md

 ### Part 3: Consuming ActiveMQ messages with Camel / Fuse
 *Even the nicest message fails if nobody wants to hear it.* (If this is a illegal quotation, let me know)

 Now on to Fuse!
 We will set up a *Fuse Integration Project* with Eclipse and start building our route.
-Our first task is to cope with messages of the form
+Our first task is to cope with a message of the form
 ```
 {
 	"alfrescoID":"8d03bfbc-ed24-4f96-8c4a-fc8f333b7b37",
 	"action":"create"
 }
 ```
 which was created by Alfresco and send to ActiveMQ.
-The message holds the Alfresco document ID (of type whitepaper) and the action that we finally want to perform in Liferay.
+The message contains the Alfresco document ID and the action that we finally want to perform in Liferay.

 [Chapter 3: Getting started with Fuse](getting_started_fuse.md)